Aleppo has a deep culinary tradition, famous for its refined and diverse dishes, influenced by Ottoman, Armenian, and Arab traditions.

 Availability may be limited to basic varieties in operational eateries.

 Strong Turkish-style coffee, tea, and fresh juices (lemon, orange).
-Arak and local beer in some establishments.
+Arak and local beer in certain businesses.

 Halawet el Jibn (sweet cheese rolls), Baklava (layered pastry), Ma'amoul (shortbread cookies for Eid).